robotics-trail/foci/README.md

 ## Data Attribution
 The Gaussian splat file (`demo/data/stonehenge.ply`) included in this repository was generated using processed data from the [Splat-Nav project](https://github.com/chengine/splatnav), which is licensed under the MIT License.
+We acknowledge the authors of Splat-Nav for making their resources available.